k98kurz/chance-cancer/log.md

 Decided to reduce G.c. doses to attempt to combat weight loss.
 Measured out a 220/48/20 dose and fed it to Chance mixed into wet food just past midnight, technically on 2024-04-29.

+# 2024-04-29

+Measured a 220/48/20 dose and fed it to Chance mixed into wet food just past midnight.

+# 2024-04-30

+Measured a 220/48/20 dose and fed it to Chance mixed into wet food just past midnight.

+# 2024-05-01

+Measured a 200/48/22 dose and fed it to Chance mixed into wet food just past midnight.